What does the survey comprise?

 Checking and correction methods

 Statistics Netherlands conducts plausibility checks on data received from enterprises.
-Among other things the figures are compared with those for previous months/quarters and those for the same month or quarter of the previous year.
-If the latter figures are lacking or are too ambiguous, the figures are compared with the averages of similar enterprises ( i.e. companies of the same size active in the same sector).
+The figures are compared with those for previous months/quarters and those for the same month or quarter of the previous year.
 If inconsistencies are established, they are corrected automatically or manually.
-For reasons of efficiency, manual correction is almost only used for the largest enterprises, in view of the impact of the figures of these enterprises on the final total figures of the sector to which they belong.

 The survey data of the responding enterprises are raised to the total number of enterprises in the retail sector in the period.

 The indices are weighed according to their relative share of turnover within the retail sector.
 A so-called base shift is performed every five years, in order to align the index series to the present day business structure.
 The reference year is 2015 (2015=100).

 Quality of the results

 As the results are mainly based on a sample survey, there is a certain margin of error.

 As the turnover statistics aim to show current and recent developments, Statistics Netherlands corrects for important breaks in series that occur as a consequence of changes in methods and definitions.

 The survey results are only published after the plausibility checks.
 These checks include: